How to use a Eurail pass

 Travel insurance, mobile data, VPN & other tips

-small bullet point Download the Eurail map showing train routes in the participating countries.
+small bullet point Eurail map showing train routes in participating countries.

-small bullet point Eurail reservations guide: Which trains are covered in each country?
-Which trains need a reservation, how much does it cost?
-Can it be booked online?
+small bullet point Eurail reservations guide: Which trains are covered by Eurail?
+Which trains need a reservation?
+How much are reservations?
+How to make reservations online

 Useful train travel information